-Born in 1927, Austin Barton was raised in the Snake River and Wallowa Valleys of Northeastern Oregon.
+Born in 1927 and sadly passing away on 2/28/2017, Austin Barton was raised in the Snake River and Wallowa Valleys of Northeastern Oregon.
 Breaking horses and working on farms and ranches, he acquired an intimate knowledge of the western way of life.
 He earned a living in those days, but even as a young boy, Austin’s dream was to become an artist.

 Austin's love of the west is reflected in his work and by nature he is drawn to sculpt images of the American Cowboy and their Horses.

 Austin has three monumental life-size sculptures and one half-size sculpture along Joseph's Main Street; three are permanent and the one above, 'Baby Steps' is on loan.

 See more of his work at Kelly's Gallery.